 Disability pension: The disability pension is calculated in the same way as the old-age pension.
-The insured is credited with a six-month contribution period for each year from the date the disability began up to the normal pensionable age.
+The insured is credited with a six-month contribution period for each year from the date the disability began up to the normal pensionable age, up to 80% of the insured's average monthly earnings.